LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D2-ConditionalStatements-Switch.md

 ## Q and A

-- How is part 1 of this week's lab assignment going?
+- How is last week's lab assignment (lab 2) going?
+  It's due tomorrow (Thursday).
 - Does anyone have any general questions about anything?

-## Quiz Review

-Go over the answers to the quiz questions.